 Even winterized outside faucets can develop cracks, and even tiny cracks can spawn significant leaks.
 When running water to check for leaks, be sure to apply back pressure.
 This is the only way to be certain you're not overlooking the smallest fissures.
 Simply install a pressure gauge before running the water.
 Left unchecked, outdoor leaks could lead to indoor water damage, which could cost thousands to find and repair, after factoring in costs for drywall replacement and mold remediation.

 Gutters are especially vulnerable to the pressures of thawing and freezing, as well as the extra weight of snow and ice.
 If you're comfortable on a ladder, look for punctures, gaps, leaks, and loose brackets.
 Getting a pro to patch holes or tighten brackets is not expensive.
-Waiting until the damage is beyond repair, however, will cost you.
-Expect to spend hundreds or even thousands to fully replace the gutters down the line.
+Waiting until the damage is beyond repair, however, will cost.
+Expect to spend hundreds or even thousands to replace the gutters fully down the line.

 Soil should slope downward 2 to 3 inches for every 10 feet away from the house.
 If the grade is insufficient, water can pool around the foundation, which can lead to major -- and expensive -- structural issues.
-Water could also seep into the basement if you have one.
-If winter reduced the grade, you may need to rent a skid-steer loader, but chances are, you can replenish the topsoil by hand.
-A 40-pound bag costs only about $1.50 at Home Depot.
+Water could also seep into the basement, if you have one.
+If winter weather ate away at the grade, you may need to rent a skid-steer loader, but chances are, you can replenish the topsoil by hand.
+A 40-pound bag costs only about $1.75 at Home Depot.

 When winter passes, take a close look at the foundation around the entire house and check for any cracks, no matter how small.
-Professionals can fix foundation problems relatively easily if they're caught early enough.
-Left alone, small problems can quickly become big enough to threaten the stability of the entire home.
+Professionals can fix foundation problems relatively easily if they're caught early enough; left alone, small problems can quickly become big enough to threaten the stability of an entire home.
 A quick fix could cost $500; a big repair could force you to write a check with five digits on it.

-but it still needs to be examined before you crank it up.
+An outdoor air conditioner needs to be examined before it's cranked up for the season.
 Look for rust, as well as dents or dings from falling debris or ice.
 Also make sure the fan isn't damaged or loose.
 A tuneup can cost as little as $75.
-Ignore early warning signs, however, and you may be forced to spring for a replacement, which can easily run into the thousands.
+Ignore early warning signs, however, and you may be forced to spring for a replacement, which can easily runinto the thousands.

 Now is the time to open, clean, and inspect the windows.
 Make sure the caulking and weatherstripping held up through the winter.
 Pay close attention to the areas where different materials meet -- a tight seal is the most powerful weapon against uninvited moisture and air.
 When windows are in good shape, utility bills are lower year-round.

 Walk the perimeter of the house and look for signs of weakness or damage, especially under overhangs or eaves.
 Keep an eye out for bulges or insect damage.
-Good siding can last half a century, but if problems accumulate, expect to spend close to $7,000 to replace the siding on a 2,200-square-foot home -- and that's not including the hefty cost of removing and disposing of the old siding.
+Good siding can last half a century, but if problems accumulate, expect to spend at least $6,600 to replace the siding on a 2,200-square-foot home -- and that's not including the hefty cost of removing and disposing of the old siding.

 Like potholes in the street, tiny driveway cracks can turn into big ones during winter.
 If you inspect the driveway every spring and fill or re-coat it to repair minor cracks, it should hold up for decades.
-Ignore little problems, however, and you may need to replace the driveway entirely, which is one of the most expensive projects a homeowner can face.
-Hiring a pro can run anywhere from about $5,000 to a whopping $20,000.
+Ignore little problems, however, and you may need to replace the driveway entirely, which is one of the more expensive projects a homeowner can face, running an average $4,300 but to nearly $10,000.

 Electrical problems can be among the most dangerous and costly in the entire home.
 Examine the wires from the utility pole to your house.
 Look for obstructions from tree branches and check for exposed wiring.
-Pick up an outlet tester for as little as $5, and test any outside outlets while examining them for corrosion or wear.
+Pick up an outlet tester for as little as $5.50 at Home Depot, and test any outside outlets while examining them for corrosion or wear.